Large deviations for Independent Metropolis Hastings and Metropolis-adjusted Langevin algorithm: Appendix: Proofs for the Metropolis-adjusted Langevin Algorithm

-We thank Prof A.\ Budhiraja (UNC Chapel Hill) for insightful comments and for pointing us to the paper \cite{BD03} in connection with the discussion in Section \ref{sec:conjecture}.
-The research of FM and PN was supported by the Swedish e-Science Research Centre (SeRC).
-PN was also supported by Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation, and by the Swedish Research Council (VR-2018-07050, VR-2023-03484).
+\begin{acks}[Acknowledgments] We thank Prof A.\ Budhiraja (UNC Chapel Hill) for insightful comments and for pointing us to the paper \cite{BD03} in connection with the discussion in Section \ref{sec:conjecture}.
+We also thank the AE and anonymous reviewers for very thorough and helpful feedback on the first version of this manuscript.
+Their comments and questions have helped improve the clarity of the paper as well as correct some errors in the initial proofs. \end{acks} \begin{funding} FM and PN were supported by the Swedish e-Science Research Centre (SeRC).
+PN was also supported by Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation, and by the Swedish Research Council (VR-2018-07050, VR-2023-03484). \end{funding}